rollbar/Rollbar.NET/README.md

 ## Blocking vs Non-Blocking Use

 The SDK is designed to have as little impact on the hosting system or application as possible.
-Normally, you want to use asynchronous logging, since it has virtually no instrumentational overhead on your application execution performance at runtime.
-It has a "fire and forget" approach to logging.
+It takes an async "fire and forget" approach to logging.
+Normally, you want to use fully asynchronous logging, since it has virtually no instrumentational overhead on your application execution performance at runtime (especially when running on a multi-core/multi-processor system).

 In v1.x.x versions of the SDK our asynchronous logging calls were still performing some of its data processing functions (like packaging the data objects to log into a proper Rollbar Payload DTO instance) on the calling thread before asynchronously placing the payloads into a transmission queue.
 Hence, the duration of the logging method calls was proportional to the size and complexity of the data object to package and log.